Alfred Lambourne Prize

 Born and raised on the east coast, Hikmet fell in love with the arid desert lands of Utah and the environs of Great Salt Lake.
 She is an artist, writer, and teacher whose work draws inspiration from the smaller patterns found in the larger environment and from the changeable nature of land, water, and sky.
 She teaches art history at Westminster College in Salt Lake City, and teaches for the Venture Course.
 Her research on Robert Smithson’s earthwork the Spiral Jetty has led to her cumulative work, The Spiral Jetty Encyclo: Exploring Robert Smithson’s Earthwork through Time and Place (2017, University of Utah Press).
 She contributes regularly to the online magazine 15 Bytes (artistsofutah.org) and has essays included in the online site mappingslc.org.
 She is an active member of FRIENDS of Great Salt Lake, and in 2014 received their biannual "Friend of the Lake Award" for her outreach and dedication to issues surrounding Utah's inland sea.

 Holly lives and works in her native Utah landscape, where her creations explore the relationship between language and ecologically disrupted environments, specifically Great Salt Lake.
 Although primarily a poet, her work often migrates off the page into 3D spaces.
 She earned her MFA from Vermont College of Fine Arts.
-She was a recent fellow at the Vermont Studio Center in Johnson, VT and at the Djerassi Resident Artists’ Program in Woodside, CA. She currently works as an adjunct professor of English and literature at Westminster College and as the Environmental Education Specialist for The Center for Documentary Expression and Arts.
+She was a recent fellow at the Vermont Studio Center in Johnson, VT and at the Djerassi Resident Artists’ Program in Woodside, CA. She currently works as an adjunct professor of English and literature at Westminster College and as the Membership Coordinator for FRIENDS of Great Salt Lake.
 Links to her published work can be found at

 Winner : Marden Pond, Sound Artist, for his musical composition entitled "Sanctuary."